souenzzo/graal/docs/reference-manual/native-image/ReachabilityMetadata.md

 Native Image will iterate over all resources and match their relative paths against the Java regex specified in `includes`.
 If the path matches the regex, the resource is included.
-`excludes` instructs Native Image to omit certain included resources that match the given `pattern`.
+The `excludes` statement instructs `native-image` to omit certain included resources that match the given `pattern`.

-## Dynamic JDK Proxies
+## Dynamic Proxy

 The JDK supports generating proxy classes for a given interface list.
 Native Image does not support generating new classes at runtime and requires metadata to properly run code that uses these proxies.

-**NOTE**: The order of the interfaces in the interface list used to create a proxy matters.
-Creating a proxy with two identical interface lists in which the interfaces are not in the same order creates two distinct proxy classes.
+> NOTE: The order of interfaces in the interface list used to create a proxy matters.
+Creating a proxy with two identical interface lists in which the interfaces are not in the same order, creates two distinct proxy classes.

 ### Code Example
 The following code creates two distinct proxies: